demeca/SCCNHHillclimbLiveTiming/README.md

 # SCCNH Hillclimb LiveTiming

 The goal of this Python script is to ingest live timing data and output files that can be hosted in an S3 bucket.
-This allows dirvers and spectators to know how participants are doing throughout the day.
+This allows drivers and spectators to know how participants are doing throughout the day.

 ## Installation